igama/docs.binaryedge.io/docs/api-v1.md

 #### GET /v1/query/image

-Query details about remote desktops that were detected by BinaryEdge.
+Details about a specific Remote Desktop.
 This includes the following information:

 * ip: string, target address where the screenshot was taken;
 * port: integer, target port where the service was running;